kkirss/vcb-riscv/CPU-V0_1.md

 The critical path is BRANCH instruction in the EX stage:

-1. 2 ticks to read register file
+1. 1 tick to read register file
-    * 1 tick concurrently for ALU input multiplexer inputs (for pipeline forwarding)
 2. 1 tick for ALU input multiplexers
 3. 5 ticks for ALU adder
 4. 1 tick for comparison logic from adder output